Unhistories, Double Bind, FOMU - Fotomuseum Antwerp, 2022

-Unhistories is an ongoing documentary project in collaboration with Mau Mau war veterans, Kenyans who survived colonial atrocities, historians, artists, activists, writers, archivists, universities and museums.
-Together, we aim to (re)visualize the fight for independence from British colonial rule in the 1950s.
-With most of the colonial archives deliberately destroyed, hidden or manipulated, we attempt to shine a light on this history’s blind spots by creating new “imagined records” that fill in the missing gaps of historical archives.
-A collaborative attempt at rebuilding and reimagining possible futures of reparation and reconciliation.
+State of Emergency - Harakati za Mau Mau kwa Haki, Usawa na Ardhi Yetu is an ongoing documentary project in collaboration with Mau Mau war veterans and Kenyans who survived colonial atrocities.
+In the form of in-person reenactments, or "demonstrations," together they (re)visualise the fight for independence from British colonial rule in the 1950s, manifesting their past experiences in the present with a future audience in mind.
+With most of the colonial archives deliberately destroyed, hidden or manipulated, this project attempts to shine a light on this history’s blind spots by creating new ‘imagined records’ that fill in the missing gaps of historical archives.
+State of Emergency interweaves fragmentary colonial archives, photographs of architectural and symbolic remnants from the past, mass grave sites, demonstrations and the testimonies of people who experienced and survived the war themselves.

-Unhistories on the Pan-African platform The Elephant:
+Preview the project on the Pan-African platform The Elephant:

 The Elephant / Unhistories, Part I – Kenya’s Mau Mau: A Walk Through the Archives